astrichthyes/Lost-Soul-Arts-Mod/README.md

 -reduced consumable weapon buff weights to 0.1

--added Voidstone, an infinite-use item that reduces the player character's soul level by one with each use
+-added Voidstone, an item that reduces the player character's soul level by one

 ----------------------------------